 The afternoon pick up:

 Pick up occurs between 2:00 and 2:30 pm.
 You are expected to arrive within this time frame to pick up your pet.
 At this time, our staff will review the discharge instructions and go over any other concerns.
-If you are staying in Holmdel or the Monmouth county area for the day, you may call to see if you can pick up your pet earlier; this will depend on the daily schedule and your pet's recovery from anesthesia.
+If you are traveling from far away and staying in Holmdel or the Monmouth county area for the day, you may call to see if you can pick up your pet earlier; this will depend on the daily schedule and your pet's recovery from anesthesia.

 It is important that you monitor your pet and follow discharge instructions closely after their spay and neuter.
 They are not fully healed for 2 weeks.
-If you have any concerns, please contact us during our business hours or email us at [email protected] We stand by our surgeries and are available for complimentary surgical rechecks during regular business hours.
+During that time your pet should be kept quiet and exercise should be limited.
+If you have any concerns, please contact us during our business hours or email us at [email protected] We stand by our surgeries and are available for surgical rechecks during regular business hours.
 If you have an emergency after hours, please contact us by email for further instructions.

 If you or your pet have any special needs, please contact us ahead of time to tell us how we can better accomodate you.